Taylor v. City of Saginaw: Amended holding

-Significance and Reaction
+Significance and reaction

 Taylor v.
 City of Saginaw immediately drew the attention of legal commentators.
-Some expressed worries that the decision might carry significant consequences for public agencies across the country.
+Some expressed worries that the decision might have significant consequences for public agencies across the country.
 Professor Orin Kerr noted the significance of a decision that at least called into question the constitutionality of a fairly routine and low-technology practice.
 He argued that Taylor v.
 City of Saginaw presents an unusual application of the intent test under Jones, as the intent test is usually applied when the information sought is contained inside a home or a box.
-Here, the City only intended to find out if the vehicle itself moved, but nothing about the contents of the vehicle itself.
+Here, the city only intended to find out if the vehicle itself moved, but nothing about the contents of the vehicle itself.

 Kerr also wrote that “some courts might disagree with the Sixth Circuit's reasonableness analysis on the ground that chalking is a de minimis search as part of a regulatory scheme.”
-Because marking a tire temporarily does not cause damage or reveal anything significant about the vehicle or its owner, it is not highly intrusive.
+It is not highly intrusive because marking a tire temporarily does not cause damage or reveal anything significant about the vehicle or its owner.
 Kerr also noted the recent case of Naperville Smart Meter Awareness v.
 City of Naperville, 900 F.3d 521 (7th Cir.
-2018), in which the United States Court of Appeals for the Seventh Circuit upheld the constitutionality of the City of Naperville's practice of collecting information regarding the City's residents' energy consumption in part because the city did not actually enter the homes in order to do so, as an example of a case in which the court decided to "allow low-level searches as reasonable based on a balancing of interests without particularized suspicion" that seemed to pull in the opposite direction of Taylor v.
+2018), in which the United States Court of Appeals for the Seventh Circuit upheld the constitutionality of the City of Naperville's practice of collecting information regarding the city's residents' energy consumption in part because the city did not enter the homes to do so, as an example of a case in which the court decided to "allow low-level searches as reasonable based on a balancing of interests without particularized suspicion" that seemed to pull in the opposite direction of Taylor v.
 City of Saginaw.

 Since Taylor v.
-City of Saginaw was decided, many police departments are considering stopping or have entirely stopped the practice of chalking tires.
+City of Saginaw was decided, many police departments have been considering stopping or have entirely stopped the practice of chalking tires.

 On October 26, 2022, the Ninth Circuit came to the opposite conclusion, creating a circuit split.